Autonomousse/Leaflet-USGS-EQ-Map/README.md

 		* ```javascript
 		  // API Key
-		  const API_KEY = ìYOUR ACCESS TOKENî;
+		  const API_KEY = ‚ÄúYOUR ACCESS TOKEN‚Äù;
 		  ```
-	* Replace `îYOUR ACCESS TOKENî` with the token you created after signing up for Mapbox.
+	* Replace `‚ÄùYOUR ACCESS TOKEN‚Äù` with the token you created after signing up for Mapbox.

 ## Images of Final Product